arangodb/docs-hugo/site/content/3.13/components/web-interface/dashboard.md

 weight: 5
 description: ''
 ---
-The **DASHBOARD** section provides statistics which are polled regularly from the ArangoDB server.
+The **Dashboard** section provides statistics which are polled regularly from the ArangoDB server.

 ![Web Interface Dashboard](../../../images/ui-dashboard312.webp)